magmaon/magmaon-viz/README.md

-# Magmaon-Web
+# Magmaon-Viz

-> Magmaon Web UI, the simulator for Eurobot, the international amateur robotics contest.
+> Magmaon-Viz is a visualization tool for the Eurobot contest, an international amateur robotics competition.

 ## Disclaimer - Very Early Stage